igorlfs/nvim-dap-view/README.md

 NvimDapViewThreadStopped
 ```

 They are linked to (somewhat) reasonable defaults, but they may look odd with your colorscheme.
-Consider contributing to your colorscheme by sending a PR to add support to `nvim-dap-view`.
+If the links aren't defined, no highlighting will be applied.
+To fix that, you have to manually define the highlight groups (see `:h nvim_set_hl()`).
+Consider contributing to your colorscheme by sending a PR to add support to `nvim-dap-view`!

 ### Filetypes and autocommands